GenericMappingTools/gmt/trunk/doc/rst/source/grdcontour.rst

 .. include:: explain_labelinfo.rst_

 .. include:: explain_-B.rst_

+**-D**\ *<template>*
+    Dump contours as data line segments; no plotting takes place.
+    Append filename template which may contain C-format specifiers.
+    If no filename template is given we write all lines to stdout.
+    If filename has no specifiers then we write all lines to a single file.
+    If a float format (e.g., %6.2f) is found we substitute the contour z-value.
+    If an integer format (e.g., %06d) is found we substitute a running segment count.
+    If an char format (%c) is found we substitute C or O for closed and open contours.
+    The 1-3 specifiers may be combined and appear in any order to produce the the desired number of output files (e.g., just %c gives two files, just %f would. separate segments into one file per contour level, and %d would write all segments. to individual files; see manual page for more examples.

 **-F**\ [**l**\ \|\ **r**]
     Force dumped contours to be oriented so that higher z-values are to the